Frequently Asked Questions

 Will there be a GUI/web interface?

 It's being considered!
-A web dashboard for visualizing code areas, dependencies, and analytics could be valuable.
-If you'd like this feature, upvote it on GitHub Issues.
+A web dashboard for visualizing code areas, dependencies, and analytics could be valuable for future releases.

 What features are coming next?